schuchert/schuchert.github.io/_posts/2018-09-08-DryAndBlogging.md

 ### Example Markup
 Notice that gone are the two copies of the command line.
 There's just one version.
-I keep the one marked `termianl`, however `bash` would have worked as well.
+I keep the one marked `terminal`, however `bash` would have worked as well.
 ``` markdown
 {% raw %}